Marín, Pontevedra: Signs of identity

-Its beaches receive thousands of visitors each year and are the main attraction of the municipality.
+Marin’s beaches receive thousands of visitors each year and are the star attraction of the municipality.
 The main beaches are Portocelo, Mogor, Aguete, Loire, O Santo and Lapamán.
-In 2006, the beaches of Portocelo, Mogor, Aguete and Loire were added as Blue Flag beaches and in 2007.
+In 2006, the beaches of Portocelo, Mogor, Aguete and Loire were added as Blue Flag beaches.

-Marín is also home to the Palace of Cadro oldest pazo (fortress) in Galicia and the family seat of the House of Romay.
+Marín is also home to the Palace of Cadro, the oldest pazo (fortress) in Galicia and the family seat of the House of Romay.

 Sports

 Since 2013, the town's professional basketball team CB Peixefresco plays in the LEB Oro.